ChainSafe/engineering-handbook/docs/1_start-here/departments/protocol.md

 that implement specifications of decentralized ledger technologies as well as communication protocols.
-In general, protocols are clearly specified sets of rules and regulations that determine how data is transmitted and processed, as well as defining the interfaces to access and manipulate even those.
+In general, protocols are clearly specified sets of rules and regulations that determine how data is transmitted and processed, as well as define the interfaces to access and manipulate even those.

-### Overview
+## Overview
 Currently, we are engaged with the following Protocols.

 - Ethereum Consensus-Layer Specification
   - <https://github.com/ethereum/consensus-specs>
 - Polkadot-Host Specification
   - <https://github.com/w3f/polkadot-spec>
-- Filecoin-Protocol Specification
+- Filecoin Protocol Specification
   - <https://github.com/filecoin-project/specs>
 - LibP2P Networking Specifications
   - <https://github.com/libp2p/specs>

-We contribute to existing open-source libraries and also maintian our own protocol implmentations in-house.
+We contribute to existing open-source libraries and also maintain our own protocol implementations in-house.
 Our three main teams are:

 - Lodestar: Ethereum Consensus-Layer implementation in TypeScript
   - <https://github.com/ChainSafe/lodestar>
 - Forest: Filecoin Full-Node implementation in Rust
   - <https://github.com/ChainSafe/forest>
-- Gossamer: Pokadot-Host implementation in Go
+- Gossamer: Polkadot-Host implementation in Go
   - <https://github.com/ChainSafe/gossamer>

-### Lodestar
+## Lodestar

-Lodestar is a collection of libraries that can be bundled to a fully-fledged Ethereum consensus-layer client. <https://lodestar.chainsafe.io/>
+Lodestar is a collection of libraries that can be bundled into a fully-fledged Ethereum consensus-layer client. <https://lodestar.chainsafe.io/>

 Among others, the following libraries and projects were published along with